fritzy/ape-ecs/README.md

 ### Component Properties
 <a name="entityComponentProperties"></a>

-If the Component defintion has multiset set to false (the default), then you can access the component instance directly off of the component type name.
+If the Component defintion has `many` set to false (the default), then you can access the component instance directly off of the component type name.

 ```js
 entity.Position.x = 34; // set the value of x on the Position component of the entity
 ```

-If the Component has multiset set to true, then the property will reference a `Set` of components
+If the Component has `many` set to true, then the property will reference a `Set` of components

 ```js
 for (const bonus of entity.Bonus) {